mitdbg/datascienceclass/spring_2022/lab_2/README.md

 ...
 ```

-Submit your script to Gradescope as `q1.sh`.
+Save your script as `q1.sh` in the `solutions` directory.
 Make sure you include comments describing your approach.

 **Q2 (5 pts):** Starting with the output of question 1, write another script that determines the number of unique *words* (that is, the number of distinct entries in the first column of the output of question 1) that appear in this dataset.
-Submit your script to Gradescope as `q2.sh`.
+Save your script as `q2.sh` in the `solutions` directory.
 Make sure you include comments describing your approach.

 **Q3 (10 pts):** Starting with `worldcup-semiclean.txt`, write a script that uses the above tools as appropriate to generate output as follows, *i.e.,* each line in the output contains a country, a year, and the position of the county in that year (if within top 4):